trap-representation/Chlore/examples/README.md

-All the examples here are *strictly standard conforming*.
+All the examples here are *standard conforming*.

 Most of the examples here use `push*` for readability, but if performance is a concern, it's better to avoid using `push*`, since it does an unaligned access to read its immediate.